ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 Druids in the Circle of Cataclysm embody the most destructive manifestations of nature’s power.
 Channeling the untamed might of natural catastrophes such as earthquakes, tsunamis and volcanoes, these spellcasters destroy their enemies with none of the subtlety typical of druids.
 Members of this circle see themselves as agents of the end times, heralds of ruination, and deliverers of nature’s judgment.

-#### **Circle Of Community**<sup>UAH</sup> %% Fold %%
+#### **!Circle Of Community**<sup>UAH</sup> %% Fold %%

-Druids of this circle recognize communication and symbiotic relationships as the most powerful dforces in nature.
+Druids of this circle recognize communication and symbiotic relationships as the most powerful forces in nature.
 Countless sapient species and monsters, each with their own tradition and culture, have achieved more than they might ever have through cooperation and community.
 It is this innate sense of togetherness that druids of this circle thrive on.
 A community is only as strong as its weakest link, and a Druid of Community makes it their goal to empower their companions to survive and thrive as one.

-#### **Circle Of the Spirit**<sup>UAH</sup> %% Fold %%
+#### **!!Circle Of the Spirit**<sup>UAH</sup> %% Fold %%

 Druids of the Circle of the Spirit are the shamans and spirit-talkers of the Old Faith.
 While other druids turn their focus to the emulation of the natural world or beasts, shamans learn to commune with the spirits and ethereal beings that remain hidden from mortal senses.
 Not satisfied by merely peering into the invisible realm, shamans learn to call spirits from it, channeling their power and using it as their own.

 #### **Circle Of Succulents**<sup>UAH</sup> %% Fold %%

 There is one goal for druids of the Circle of Succulents: survive.
 They don’t necessarily aim to defeat unnatural force sin the world, but rather to outlast them, as the toughest plants in nature commonly do.
-These druids typically hail from warmer climate, s where succulents are common.
+These druids typically hail from warmer climate, where succulents are common.

 #### **Circle Of Petal**<sup>(OTG)</sup> %% Fold %%